joaopaulovieira/clappr-context-menu-plugin/README.md

 ### `customStyle {Object}`
 Styles to apply to mapped elements on the context menu.
 This option is an object with the parameters `container`, `list` and `items`
 * #### `container {Object}`
   Attributes that will be applied in the main element.
-This option is an object that receives CSS attributes like the options example at the beginning of this session
+This option is an object that receives CSS attributes like the options example at the beginning of this section

 * #### `list {Object}`
   Attributes that will be applied in the `<ul>` element.
-This option is an object that receives CSS attributes like the options example at the beginning of this session
+This option is an object that receives CSS attributes like the options example at the beginning of this section

 * #### `items {Object}`
   Attributes that will be applied in each `<li>` element.
-This option is an object that receives CSS attributes like the options example at the beginning of this session
+This option is an object that receives CSS attributes like the options example at the beginning of this section

 ## Development